mjfrigaard/katacoda-scenarios/format-shape-data/step1.md

 R `packages` are collections of commands for a particular purpose or task.
 R comes 'out of the box' with a handful of useful commands.

-For this scenario, we'll be using the popular `tidyr` and `dplyr` packages for data manipulation.
+For this scenario, we'll be using the `tidyr` and `dplyr` packages for data manipulation.
 Both packages are part of the `tidyverse,` which is a suite of tools pioneered by RStudio's Chief Scientist [Hadley Wickham](http://hadley.nz/).
 All packages in the `tidyverse` work well together because they center around a common thread of [tidy data](https://vita.had.co.nz/papers/tidy-data.pdf).

 ### Data in R